MaxOvcharenko/hello-world/README.md

 Just new repository
 Hi Humans!

-Max is here!
+Max here!
 I like Node.js and work in Support Department at Poster POS.